Greewil/version-update-helper/README.md

                                      This parameter overrides IS_INCREMENT_REQUIRED_ONLY_ON_CHANGES
                                      configuration variable from .vuh file.
                                      This parameter can't be used with '--check-git-diff'.
+                                     This parameter can't be used with '--dont-use-git'.

             [--offline | --airplane-mode]
                                      to work offline without updating origin/MAIN_BRANCH_NAME
                                      and to stop searching for vuh updates.

+            [--dont-use-git]         don't use any git commands.
+                                     In this case you should run vuh in root directory (which contains .vuh) or specify path to it.
+                                     This parameter can't be used with '--check-git-diff'.
+                                     This parameter can't be used with '--dont-check-git-diff'.

         uv, update-version           Replace your local version with suggesting version which this branch should use.